In any given moment, there are thousands of people giving presentations.

 Once you have your material, it’s time to get into the right frame of mind to present.
 Develop ways to handle your nerves and deal with challenging audiences.

-4. Enhance Your Presentation with Eye-Catching Slides
+4. Enhance NOT Detract with Slides

 You don’t need PowerPoint slides to give a great presentation, so only consider them as an option to enhance your delivery.
 Use imagery to provide memorable backdrops to your presentation and avoid too many words!